Divesh-Otwani/therapy-assistant/README.md

  * Adding articles and stuff via an app for the therapist (or maybe just an online interface?)
+ * Divesh wants the functions to be smaller than 40 lines
+ * Divesh thinks we should each write a design document explaining the purpose of our part of the code and the high level implementation; then combine these into a large design document.

 # Later Features to Add